VincenzoGalante/magic-the-gathering/README.md

 pip install -r requirements.txt
 ```
 3. Setup your infrastructure
-- Assuming you are using Linux AMD64 run the following commands to install Terraform.
-If you are using a different OS please choose the correct version [here](https://developer.hashicorp.com/terraform/downloads) and exchange the download link and zip file name below.
+- Assuming you are using Linux AMD64 run the following commands to install Terraform - if you are using a different OS please choose the correct version [here](https://developer.hashicorp.com/terraform/downloads) and exchange the download link and zip file name below

 ```bash
 sudo apt-get install unzip